kiedunne/elixir-fizzbuzz/README.md

 cd lib
 iex elixir_fizzbuzz.ex
 ```
-To see 1-100 printed from a cond statement:
+To see 1-100 printed:
 ```
 Fizzbuzzer.hundred_range
+or
+FizzbuzzerPattern.hundred_range
 ```

 To define a range to print from a cond statement (ex.
 1-10):
 ```
 Fizzbuzzer.enter_range(1,10)
+or
+FizzbuzzerPattern.enter_range(1,10)
 ```
 ## Tests